SCCPSS addresses bus driver shortage for upcoming school year

 He also warns parents to leave a little extra time in the morning.
 They are expecting more traffic around schools because of the increase in motorists and pedestrians.

-Local drivers tell News 3 they have requested better pay and retirement benefits.
+Local drivers tell WSAV News 3 they have requested better pay and retirement benefits.

 “Some of our veteran drivers earn as much as $25 an hour.
 So we’re very appreciative of our drivers, we understand the position of our drivers, and we respect what our drivers do in this district.”